mauromotion/mauromotion_com/src/content/posts/2025-03-27-003-delish-JWT-authorization.md

 When the access token expires (a few minutes), we get a **401 Unauthorized** error message from the server.

-At that point we can send the refresh token to the server, which, if still vaild (days or monhts), will get back a new and fresh access token.
+At that point we can send the refresh token to the server, which, if still vaild (days or months), will get back a new and fresh access token.

 All this happens "behind the scenes", and the user experience should be therefore pretty smooth.